microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot_mailboxusage.md

-# GET: SharePointSiteStorage
+# GET: MailboxUsage

-Retrieve the reports of SharePoint Site Storage.
+Retrieve the reports of Exchange Mailbox Usage.

-> Note: You can go to [Office 365 Reports - SharePoint site usage](https://support.office.com/client/SharePoint-site-usage-4ecfb843-e5d5-464d-8bf6-7ed512a9b213) to check the meaning of different views.
+> Note: You can go to [Office 365 Reports - Mailbox usage](https://support.office.com/client/Mailbox-usage-beffbe01-ce2d-4614-9ae5-7898868e2729) to check the meaning of different views.

 ## Prerequisites